inesp/inesp.github.io/_posts/2026-09-09-api-resilience-slow-vs-dead.md

 If we use non-blocking API calls, then we are still limited by the shared resources, like the database.

 But in either case, we are always limited by the max number of allowed open connections.
-Every open connection is still a **file descriptor**, and every OS process has a hard cap on how many it can have open at once (`ulimit -n`, often 1024 by default).
+Every open connection is still a **file descriptor**, and every OS process has a limit on how many it can have open at once (`ulimit -n`).
+You can raise that limit to thousands or even millions, but you can't make it go away.

 ## Example with numbers